argilla-io/argilla/docs/_source/getting_started/installation/configurations/user_management.md

 Options:
   --first-name TEXT
   --last-name TEXT
-  --username TEXT           A lowercase string without spaces allowing
+  --username TEXT           Username as a lowercase string without spaces
-                            letters, numbers, dashes and underscores.
+                            allowing letters, numbers, dashes and underscores.

-  --role [admin|annotator]  A role for the user.  [default:
+  --role [admin|annotator]  Role for the user.  [default: annotator] --password TEXT           Password as a string with a minimum length of 8
-                            UserRole.annotator]
+                            characters.

-  --password TEXT           A password with a minimum length of 8 characters.
+  --api-key TEXT            API key as a string with a minimum length of 8
+                            characters.
+If not specified a secure random API key will be generated

   --workspace TEXT          A workspace that the user will be a member of (can
                             be used multiple times).

   --help                    Show this message and exit.
 ```